Neeraj Chopra qualifies for maiden World C'ships final with 88.39m throw | Sports-Games

 - United States

-Olympic champion Neeraj Chopra qualified for his maiden World Championships final with a stunning first attempt throw of 88.39m as India cherished a historic day at the event with two of its javelin throwers making it to the medal round, here.
+Olympic champion Neeraj Chopra qualified for his maiden World Championships final with a stunning first attempt throw of 88.39m as India witnessed a historic day at the event with two of its javelin throwers making it to the medal round here.

+The 24-year-old Indian superstar, the hot favorite for a medal, opened the Group A qualification round by sending his spear to 88.39m for his third career-best throw, here on Thursday.

+Chopra finished second best overall behind defending champion Anderson Peters of Grenada, who topped Group B with his opening round effort of 89.91m.

 ''There is a little bit of zigzag in my run-up.
 I shook a little bit, but it was a good throw.
 There are so many throwers in good shape now.
 Five-six throwers have thrown PBs this year.
 They are all in excellent shape,'' he added.